cchesser/java-perf-workshop/docs/content/docs/intro/_index.md

 ### jps

-The [Java Virtual Machine Process Status Tool](https://docs.oracle.com/javase/7/docs/technotes/tools/share/jps.html) can be used to see Java processess.
+The [Java Virtual Machine Process Status Tool](https://docs.oracle.com/javase/7/docs/technotes/tools/share/jps.html) can be used to see Java processes.

 ```bash
  $ jps